Recorded on Friday, August 28, 2020

 $30 for non-YIPA members

 The population of racially and ethnically diverse youth continues to grow in communities across America and around the globe.
-By some estimates, racial/ethnic groups will make up 48% of the total U.S. population by 2050.
 So, the need for youth workers who appreciate the value of cultural diversity, know how to create culturally responsive programs, and can build culturally inclusive spaces and relationships with youth has never been greater.
 Until you understand the cultural dynamics of your own values and beliefs, you’re more apt to make inaccurate or even judgmental conclusions about the values and beliefs of others.

 Developing a better understanding of the dynamics of diverse cultures takes dedicated effort.
 It’s not as simple as reading about “Diversity” or attending a “Cultural Competency” training.
 Youth workers need to develop real cultural intelligence to be able to partner with young people to improve their lives.